 You can use your Observing Mind to become aware of the cognitive distortions when you are thinking in an unhelpful way.
 Once you are aware of the distorted ways of thinking, it’s easier to recognise when you are thinking like that, and challenge yourself.
 It gets even easier with practice, so don’t worry if a few ‘cognitive distortions’ slip through without being noticed at first.

 Often the first sign of negative thinking is feeling “down” or “worried” in general:-

-- One of the best ways to counteract this is come up with one or more alternative, more positive (but realistic) thoughts, e.g. “I can tell her that two staff were sick and we were unable to get replacements.
+- One of the secrets to counteract this is come up with one or more alternative, more positive (but realistic) thoughts, e.g. “I can tell her that two staff were sick and we were unable to get replacements.
 Given the number of staff that were working, we each did more work than normal.”